Thursday, March 23, 2023

 The days continued and so did the insults.
 Yelling, door slamming, tears, insults and trips to the bathroom to change tapes, became a way of life at the small paper.

 I tried to make everyone understand that there was no way to meet deadline in this kind of work environment.
-Not only did Rob stand over me, he would have me move the content around several times before deciding on its placement.
-Rob was not at the top of his game in story placement.
+Not only did Bob stand over me, he would have me move the content around several times before deciding on its placement.
+Bob was not at the top of his game in story placement.

 Chapter 12